-This theatrical tailor's shop, Atelier Pietro Longhi, makes the costumes for nearly all the Venetian theatres, and also for many historical TV and cinema films made in the city.
+This theatrical tailor's shop, Atelier Pietro Longhi, makes costumes for nearly all Venetian theaters, and also for many historical TV and cinema films made in the city.
 Costumes can be custom made and ordered for the Carnevale.
 There is even a selection for rent.
-There is a wide range of costumes available, but the majority are linked to the city's history.
-You can even find a suit of armour copied from a 15th-century drawing, exactly identical to the original; the only problem is that it weighs 35 kilos.
+There is a wide range of costumes available, but majority are linked to the city's history.
+You can even find a suit of armour copied from a 15th-century drawing, identical to the original!

 Masks of all kinds are available at Ca' Macana, one of the best-known, mask-making studios in Venice.
 They produce a wide range of masks including favorites as Pulcinella (Punch), the Bauta, the Plague Doctor and the colored, gilded eye-masks.
 Many of them can be spotted in Tiepolo paintings.
 In the nearby workshop, the owner organizes courses teaching the theory and the practice of mask-making and explaining how to prepare papier-mâché decorations.
 Ca' Macana also offers short conferences on the history of Carnival and the importance of masks in the city's culture.